 Comedy has been around forever and for me, it’s been one of my biggest sources of inspiration throughout my life.
 From classic pioneers like Richard Pryor, Steve Martin, Louis CK, George Carlin, Chris Rock, Eddie Murphy and Seinfeld to more recently well-known names like Schumer, Hart, and Maniscalco.
 With so many to name, this list could go on for days…yada…yada…yada.

 Understanding your audience, whether it’s physical or virtual is critical to being successful at your job.
 Comedians understand this and play to their audience any way necessary in an effort to engage them in their storytelling.
-Leaders have the same issue although they aren’t always on a physical stage but still must be aware of who they serve and who they answer to.
+Leaders face the same challenge of audience awareness, regardless of a physical stage.
 In business, their audience ranges from board members, direct reports, media/PR and of course their employee’s.
 Comedians have comedy clubs and leaders have town hall meetings.

 Comedians are skilled communicators and story tellers.
 They understand that there is a limited amount of time to strike a bond with their audience and begin winning them over.
 They utilize these traits to deliver their message.
 Whether it’s a heckler in the crowd or a joke that bombs, comedians typically respond swiftly and accordingly – adapting to the unknown and navigating successfully through it.
 They are quick to act and know how to be with ambiguity and while keep moving forward.